MeetBhingradiya/RouteLocker/README.md

 ### Future Updates : V3+

+- 7 Modes. `in V3 Added`
+- Auto Apply React Error Boundaries.`in V3 Added`
+- Prevention From Unauthorised Browsers you need (Trusted and Recommendations Browsers : 8) `in V3 Added`
 - Debug Mode For Developers... `in V4+ / Not Added`
-- Auto Apply React Error Boundaries With Dedicated Fully Detailed Error Pages.`in V3 Added`
+- Unlimited Custom Variable Support. `in V4+ / Not Added`
 - `react-router-dom` V5 Support. `Not Added`
-- Prevention From Unauthorised Browsers you need (Registerd and Recommendations Browsers : 8) `in V3 Added`
-- Unlimited Custom Variable Support. `in V4+ / Not Added`
-- 7 Modes. `in V3 Added`

 ### Disadvantages